Home Warranty Claim Denied? Common Reasons & How to Appeal Successfully

 • You have clear evidence of a contract breach or bad-faith practices

-For issues with chronically bad providers, our guide on home warranty companies to avoid can help you identify patterns of systemic denials before you buy or renew.
+For issues with chronically bad providers, our guide on home warranty companies to avoid can help you identify patterns of systemic denials.
+You can also learn more about suing a home warranty company in small claims court.

 Compare Home Warranty Options in Ohio